alicefmangara/IACH_PROJECT/README.md

 # IACH_PROJECT
-# Music Generation with Machine Learning
+# Music Generation with RNN
 This project uses a machine learning model to generate new music sequences based on existing ones.
 It allows users to co-create music by adding or modifying generated bars.